tfredrich/Syntaxe/README.md

 * Introduced the @FieldValidation annotation to utilize your own Validator at the field level.
 * Introduced message(), optional parameter to @RegexValidation annotation to facilitate describing the message to end-users instead of giving them the cryptic regex message.
-* Introduced ValiationEngine.validateAndThrow(Object), which throws a ValidationException if there are validation errors in the object.
+* Introduced ValidationEngine.validateAndThrow(Object), which throws a ValidationException if there are validation errors in the object.
 * Fixed poor wording in Validations.minLength() error message.